What are Adverbs of Degree?

 Adverbs of Degree

-Before defining “Adverbs of Degree”, the meaning of the word degree should be made known first.
+Before defining Adverbs of Degree, it is important to understand the meaning of the word “degree”.

-Highlighting the word “level”:
+For example, consider the word “level”:

-In school, there are different grade levels-- 1, 2, 3, 4, and so on.
+• In school, there are different grade levels — 1, 2, 3, 4, and so on.

-Some adverbs of degree include:
+Some common adverbs of degree include:

 really, quite, absolutely, utterly, fully, a bit, unusually, slightly, fairly, etc.